Ted-Rose/finance-consultant/README.md

 # Deploy on local network
 1. Change all 5 occurrences across 3 files containing `your_ip_address` to your local IP address
+2. Run the project using `python manage.py runsslserver your_ip_address:8000`
-2. Now the project is accessible at https://your_ip_address:8000/ollama/production on your local network trough any other device (laptop or phone)
+3. Now the project is accessible at https://your_ip_address:8000/ollama/production on your local network trough any other device (laptop or phone)